9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Most diamond shapes are suited for white and clear diamonds.
 However, the Asscher cut is excellent for colored diamonds as its brilliance helps to amplify these colors.
 The most popular colors for Asscher diamonds are yellow, blue, and green.
 The Asscher cut is also excellent for other colored gems.

 The Asscher diamond is square, but its edges are smooth and rounded.
 It will not get banged up or chipped.
-Better yet, you can wear this diamond at all times without worrying about it getting entangled.
+Better yet, you can always wear this diamond without worrying about it getting entangled.

 Cons of Asscher Diamonds